Learn more about Whittier College's plans for Fall 2020

 Weingart Hall, 2nd Floor

 Persons involved in the Sexual Misconduct process may wish to consult with a legal advisor.
-Below are entities who provide low cost or free services.
+Below are entities that provide low cost or fee services.
 This is not an endorsement of their services and the College is not responsible or liable for poor or negligent legal advice.

 For more than 85 years, the Legal Aid Foundation of Los Angeles (LAFLA) has provided civil legal services to poor and low-income people in Los Angeles County.
 LAFLA has five offices in the Los Angeles area, including three Domestic Violence Clinics located at the Superior Courthouse in downtown Los Angeles, the Santa Monica Courthouse and the Long Beach Courthouse.